bzminer/bzminer/README.md

                           (`--nvidia --cpu` = NVIDIA and the CPU, nothing else).
 With a value it sets just that type (`--amd 0` turns AMD off and leaves the rest alone).
+No flags at all = mine everything --devices <list>        Which GPUs mine, by device number or pci id (comma or space separated).
+Bare entries are an ALLOWLIST - only those mine - and '!' entries a DENYLIST; the two cannot be mixed:
+                            --devices 0,2       only devices 0 and 2
+                            --devices 29:0      only that card, by pci id --devices !1        every GPU except device 1 The startup roster prints both ids for every device found.
-No flags at all = mine everything --bandwidth-test [arg]  Measure each GPU's host<->device PCIe bandwidth at startup and publish it (pcie.h2d / pcie.d2h). on | off | <MiB buffer size>;
+                          GPUs only - the CPU has --cpu / --cpu_threads of its own --bandwidth-test [arg]  Measure each GPU's host<->device PCIe bandwidth at startup and publish it (pcie.h2d / pcie.d2h). on | off | <MiB buffer size>;
                           default on, 64 MiB.
-Algorithms that stream results off the GPU (e.g. warthog) use it to tell an x16 slot from a x1 riser --no-bandwidth-test     Skip it (saves ~1s per GPU at startup) To turn off ONE device rather than a whole type, set devices[].enabled = false in config.txt (index counts every device enumerated, so disabling one does not renumber the rest)
+Algorithms that stream results off the GPU (e.g. warthog) use it to tell an x16 slot from a x1 riser --no-bandwidth-test     Skip it (saves ~1s per GPU at startup) --devices above is the per-card form; devices[].enabled = false in config.txt does the same thing permanently (an index counts every device enumerated, so disabling one does not renumber the rest, and devices[].pci matches instead when set)

 Overclocking (NVIDIA; on Linux every knob is a privileged NVML write):
   --oc-power-limit <W>            Board power cap